zeromq/netmq/README.md

 NetMQ extends the
-standard socket interfaces with features traditionally provided by specialised messaging middleware products.
+standard socket interfaces with features traditionally provided by specialized messaging middleware products.
 NetMQ sockets provide an abstraction of asynchronous message queues, multiple messaging patterns, message filtering (subscriptions), seamless access to multiple transport protocols, and more.